6 December 2019 | Updated 19 December 20246 min read

-These ten volcanic islands fanning out from the coast of West Africa are more than just the chance to flop on the beach.
+These ten volcanic islands fanning out from the coast of West Africa offer more than just the chance to flop on the beach.

-Cape Verde’s cultural heart is the island of Sao Vicente and its buzzing capital, Mindelo, where live music can be heard practically everywhere.
-Adventurers who like a good hike make a beeline for steep gorges and jagged mountains of Santo Antao, or the volcanic peaks of Fogo.
+Cape Verde’s cultural heart is the island of São Vicente and its buzzing capital, Mindelo, where live music can be heard practically everywhere.
+Adventurers who like a good hike should make a beeline for steep gorges and jagged mountains of Santo Antão, or the volcanic peaks of Fogo.

-Admittedly, the beaches really are beautiful; you'll find family-friendly, powdery beaches on the liveliest of the islands, Sal, and endless sand dunes on sleepy Boa Vista.
+Admittedly, the beaches really are beautiful, from the family-friendly powdery beaches on the liveliest of the islands, Sal, to the endless sand dunes on sleepy Boa Vista.
 If you’re looking for a quintessential Cape Verde experience, then you’ll probably want to stay in Sal, where smarter hotels have been opening up in recent years.

 Whichever island you choose, you can savour the richness of the archipelago’s Portuguese heritage mixed with Creole culture.

-If it’s sand time you want, don’t miss two of Lanzarote's best beaches: Playa de Papagayo, tucked into a cove before the island’s southernmost point, and Playa de Famara, which is set dramatically beneath jagged volcanic cliffs.
+If it’s sand time you want, don’t miss two of Lanzarote's best beaches: Playa de Papagayo, tucked into a cove before the island’s southernmost point, and Playa de Famara set dramatically beneath jagged volcanic cliffs.

 Prices and availability shown can change.
 Always check pricing with the provider before booking.